 - are taught by professors, not teaching assistants; professors do all advising

 - enable undergraduates and M.A. students to earn credit for internships

 - offer a wide selection of International Relations courses every semester

 - allow students to specialize in world regions or themes of their choosing

 - include electives so students can tailor programs to their interests and take some classes in other departments

 - are very affordable

-The department also offers interdisciplinary minors in African Studies; European Studies; Global Peace, Human Rights and Justice Studies; Latin American Studies; Middle East and Islamic Studies; and South Asian Studies.
+The department also offers interdisciplinary minors in African Studies; European Studies; Global Peace, Human Rights and Justice Studies; Latin American Studies; Middle East and Islamic Studies; South Asian Studies; and Persian Studies.